 Computational Tools and Software

 Modern calculators and computer software are programmed to follow the order of operations meticulously.
-This ensures that complex calculations are performed accurately, regardless of user input.
-However, it's still essential for users to understand the underlying principles to correctly interpret the results and avoid input errors.
+Now, this ensures that complex calculations are performed accurately, regardless of user input.
+That said, it's still essential for users to understand the underlying principles to correctly interpret the results and avoid input errors.

-For example, spreadsheet software like Microsoft Excel or Google Sheets relies heavily on the correct application of the order of operations.
-When creating formulas, users must use parentheses strategically to ensure that calculations are performed in the intended sequence.
+Here's one way to look at it: spreadsheet software like Microsoft Excel or Google Sheets relies heavily on the correct application of the order of operations.
+When creating formulas, users must use parentheses strategically to confirm that calculations are performed in the intended sequence.

 Educational Approaches